kellerd/FsLabTutorial/Demo.md

   And was able to choose F# because it was on the same platform as we were already using
 - This way, I didn't need to learn new core libraries, frameworks, package managers, it all was the same environment.
 - If I was in a Java shop, chances are I'd be giving a Scala talk right about now.
 - Right tool for the right job.
+In my last talk I had mentioned it's multiparadigm and the reason is the language designer is always picking practical things.
+If you have a problem X and it can be solved by tool Y without learning some abstract concept, it'll make it.
+- Coinicentally, the problem he was solving with OO and imperative features was that C# existed.

 # Most of my apps
 - Now, I said I work in government.
 The boring side, corporate services.